rihadroshan/PassCheck/README.md

    ./PassCheck
    ```

-   Follow the prompts to enter a password and see its strength assessment.
+   Follow the prompts to enter a password and assess its strength.

 ## Example